Theresa Gooda

 Writer

-Theresa Gooda writes poetry, plays and short stories and is the ghost writer of a series of Sunday Times top ten bestselling memoirs.
+Theresa (Ted) Gooda writes poetry, plays and short stories and is the ghost writer of a series of Sunday Times top-10 bestselling memoirs.

-Her next play, Mannequim, co-written with Lexy Medwell, has recently premiered at BilliLit, and transfers to the Brighton Fringe in May 2025.
+Ted Gooda’s new play, Mannequim, co-written with Lexy Medwell, has recently premiered at BilliLit, before it transferred to the Brighton Fringe in May and June 2025.

 Step forward in solidarity